gsauthof/utility/README.md

 require more effort, on Linux.
 On Solaris, the core file contains some structs that include copies of the argument and environment vectors, thus, it's straight forward to access that information.
-This is not the case on Linux, where on has to search for the vectors in the right memory section.
+This is not the case on Linux, where one has to search for the vectors in the right memory section.

+Tested on:

+- Fedora 26 x86-64, both with 32/64 bit executables/core files,
+  and with core files from different byte-order architectures
+- RHEL 6 (needs `-s` there)
+- Debian 8 ppc64 (PowerPC), both with 32/64 bit executables/core files,
+  and with core files from different byte-order architectures

+In general, the code is portable, e.g. when reading core files, pargs supports word sizes and [byte orders][endian] (i.e. little vs. big endian) different from the native one.
+For example, pargs running on x86-64 Linux is able to print the argument vector, auxiliary vector etc. of a core file that was generated on a big-endian PowerPC Linux system.

 ## Silence